File Upload Using the Solution

 1. Prepare your data files for upload by ensuring they are in the expected format and follow the recommended file structure and naming conventions.
 For more information on how to structure your data files for upload, see Data File Guidelines and Visier Data Dictionaries.

-2. After your data files are prepared, upload them in the studio experience by clicking Data > Data Transfers on the global navigation bar.
-For more information, see Upload data files in the studio experience.
+2. After your data files are prepared, upload them in Studio by clicking Data > Data Transfers on the global navigation bar.
+For more information, see Upload data files in Studio.

 3. Generate sources for each data file.
 Sources store data for your solution, for example, Employee data is stored in the Employee source.
 For more information, see Create a source through file upload.